Learning the first signs of diabetes in men can help prevent type 2 diabetes

 Certain minorities, such as Asian American, Pacific Islander, American Indian, Hispanic/Latino, Native Hawaiian, or African American.

-You can lower your risk of type 2 diabetes by losing extra pounds, eating a nutritious diet, getting regular exercise, and managing health conditions such as high cholesterol or blood pressure.
+You can lower your risk of type 2 diabetes by losing extra pounds (particularly belly fat), eating a nutritious diet, getting regular exercise, and managing health conditions such as high cholesterol or blood pressure.
 If you have prediabetes, you can sign up for a Centers for Disease Control and Prevention (CDC)-recognized Diabetes Prevention Program (DPP), which can lower risk for diabetes by over 50%.
 Lark offers an entirely-digital program that is convenient and easy to follow.

-Common Signs of Diabetes in Men and Women
+Common Symptoms of Diabetes in Men and Women

 Impaired wound healing, skin infections, and numbness, due to damage to your blood vessels and poorer circulation.

-Type 1 diabetes signs in men are more pronounced, but are the same as those listed above.
+Type 1 diabetes signs in men are more pronounced, and tend to happen in adolescence, but are the same as those listed above.
 They come on more suddenly, over the course of days or weeks.
 In contrast, type 2 diabetes can take years to develop.

 Even though diabetes signs in men over 50 may be subtle, or they may seem like more of a nuisance than a medical emergency, they should not be ignored.
 They could indicate the presence of diabetes or prediabetes, since men are at particular risk.
 Getting your diabetes or prediabetes diagnosed means you can manage or treat it.
 With prediabetes, that means you can act to lower your risk for developing diabetes, and if you already have diabetes, managing it properly means you can prevent or delay complications such as blindness, kidney disease, and cardiovascular disease.